Do you need to own the source code for your app's minimum viable product, also known as your MVP?

 Trust me: finding good people is hard in today's market.
 If you find an experienced developer after the interview process, be prepared to pay him/her in cash and equity (that's IF you find a developer).

 At App Press, it took us over 12 months to hire two developers.
 Good developers are in high demand.
 So get ready for an uphill battle trying to find one, and convince them to join your team.

-Risk involved with hiring a developer
+The risk involved with hiring a developer

 Guess what happens if your developer writes lousy code?
 The source code you paid for isn't worth a dime.
 If you end up with badly written code that's impossible to maintain, extend, or test, you'll need a complete re-write.

-Bad source code can send you right back to square one, and kill your app, or even your business.
+Bad source code can send you right back to square one and kill your app, or even your business.

-Risk involved with giving a developer ownership
+The risk involved with giving a developer or platform tool ownership

 However, you de-risk your plan.
 Here's how.